robertorcosta/azure-docs.pt-br/articles/iot-dps/how-to-use-custom-allocation-policies.md

 ## <a name="create-the-enrollment"></a>Criar o registro

-Nesta seção, você criará um novo grupo de registro que usa a política de alocação personalizada.
+In this section, you'll create a new enrollment group that uses the custom allocation policy.
 Para simplificar, este artigo usa o [Atestado de chave simétrica](concepts-symmetric-key-attestation.md) com o registro.
 Para uma solução mais segura, considere usar o [Atestado de certificado X.509](concepts-security.md#x509-certificates) com uma cadeia de confiança.

-1. Ainda no [portal do Azure](https://portal.azure.com), abra o serviço de provisionamento.
+1. Still on the [Azure portal](https://portal.azure.com), open your provisioning service.

-2. Selecione **gerenciar registros** no painel esquerdo e, em seguida, selecione o botão **Adicionar grupo de registro** na parte superior da página.
+2. Select **Manage enrollments** on the left pane, and then select the **Add enrollment group** button at the top of the page.

-3. Em **Adicionar grupo de registro**, insira as informações a seguir e selecione o botão **salvar** .
+3. On **Add Enrollment Group**, enter the following information, and select the **Save** button.

     **Nome do grupo**: insira **contoso-custom-allocated-devices**.